flamerged/i_am_rich_app/README.md

 # A simple first go at creating apps with Flutter

-A new Flutter application replicating the "I am Rich" app that went viral.
+This app is a remake of the "I am rich" app that went viral.